A Complete Guide to Start a Balcony Vegetable Garden

 Fertilizing Your Vegetable Garden

 When feeding your garden, go organic!
 Organic fertilizers are not just better for nature; they also help improve soil health over time.
-Here are some of my top picks:

 • Compost Tea: It’s like a smoothie for plants!
 You can brew it yourself with compost and water or buy ready-made versions.